 - And what strategies will help to make my essay stand out (in a good way) from the pack?

-Here are some college essay writing tips that really work:
+Here are some common app essay writing tips that really work.

 First and most important – Your essay should be written by you.